 Progress report for RGR20-003

 The demand for locally grown agricultural products continues to rise and the need for food security is a given in the Micronesian region.
 Majority of agricultural producers in the region lack the knowledge of the development and management of sustainable agroforestry farming.
-Isolated islands of the Western Pacific including Guam, Federated States of Micronesia (FSM) and Republic of the Marshall Islands (RMI), contain fragile and limited natural resources, particularly water and soil.
+Small-scale agroforestry systems were once dominant throughout the islands of the Western Pacific.
+This tradition is slowly declining.
+Along with traditional methods, modern innovative practices and a wider variety of fruits and vegetables can be revived.
+Isolated islands contain fragile and limited natural resources, particularly water and soil.
 These natural resources need to be protected, enhanced and sustained to ensure long-term viability for agroecosystems.
 It is important to understand the parameters of developing and sustaining such agroforestry systems.
 The expected outcome of this proposed project is to educate, increase skills and knowledge of agricultural professionals and producers on developing and managing sustainable agroforestry systems.
-This project aims to: (1) Enhance and maintain an existing model agroforest system at the University of Guam and develop new model agroforest systems in three neighboring Micronesian islands.
-(2) Conduct on-site workshops on each site focusing on the development and management of the integrated small-scale sustainable agroforest system at each respective island site.
-The model of the existing agroforest system, along with the sustainable agricultural concepts/practices, will expand to the other participating islands emphasizing on practicality and feasibility, and focusing on ready-available resources of each island.
+This project aims to: (1) Enhance and maintain an existing model agroforest system at the University of Guam and develop new agroforestry systems or improve existing agroforestry system owned and operated by 1 or 2 local producers.
+(2) Conduct on-site workshops on each site focusing on the development and management of the integrated small-scale sustainable agroforest system at each respective site that have participated in the grant.
+The maintenance and improvement of the existing UOG demonstration model agroforest system, will expand to participating cooperator(s) emphasizing on practicality and feasibility, and focusing on ready-available resources of each island.
+Development of online ready-available outreach material and the conducting of workshops will further extend the knowledge and resources of sustainable agroforestry throughout the islands of the Western Pacific.

 - The primary objective of this proposed project is to build agriculture professionals’, producers’, and the general public’s skills and knowledge of developing and managing a sustainable small-scale agroforestry system.
 Participants will understand the importance of growing food to enhance food security.
 They will learn traditional and modern agroforestry concepts and conservation practices that aim to optimize plant production in small, manageable areas while sustaining and enhancing natural resources, particularly soil and water.